 Before becoming an instructor, 57.9% earned their bachelor's degree.
 When it comes down to graduating with a master's degree, 17.3% instructors went for the extra education.
 If you're wanting to pursue this career, it may be possible to be successful with a high school degree.
 In fact, most instructors have a college degree.
 But about one out of every eight instructors didn't attend college at all.

-If you earned a degree from the top 100 educational institutions in the United States, you might want to take a look at University of California Press, Indiana University Northwest, and ESL Federal Credit Union.
+If you earned a degree from the top 100 educational institutions in the United States, you might want to take a look at Indiana University Northwest, University of Michigan, and ESL Federal Credit Union.
 These three companies have hired a significant number of instructors from these institutions.